janwvjaarsveld/neovimcraft.nvim/README.md

 Feel free to contribute by submitting issues, feature requests, or pull requests.
 Ensure code follows best practices and is well-documented.

+## I don't see my plugin in the search results

+If you don't see your plugin in the search results, it may be that the plugin is not yet submitted to [neovimcraft.com](https://neovimcraft.com).
+You can submit your plugin by following the instructions [here](https://github.com/neurosnap/neovimcraft?tab=readme-ov-file#want-to-submit-a-plugin)

 ## Credits

 - [Eric Bower](https://bower.sh) - Creator of [neovimcraft.com](https://neovimcraft.com)